carlosouro/using-stubs/README.md

 ### <a name="requireMethods"></a>require() module methods
 _var module = using.require(moduleName);_

-<sub>Note: module is still executed normally, if you'd rather the module not to be executed at all, see [entire module stubbing](#requireStubbing).</sub>
+<sub>Note: module is still executed normally when requested, if you'd rather the module not to be executed at all, see [entire module stubbing](#requireStubbing).</sub>

 ```JavaScript
 var uProcess = using.require('child_process');